 - This indicated that DNA was the genetic component that was being transferred between cells.

-Despite this finding, the scientific community was reluctant to accept the role of DNA as a genetic material.
-It was only 8 years later, when Hershey and Chase conducted their experiment, that the concept gained traction.
+Though it was a ground breaking finding but the scientific community disagree to accept the role of DNA as genetic material.
+Interesting thing is that only 8 years later, when Hershey and Chase conducted their experiment, that the concept gained popularity.